 Funder: Administration for Community Living

-Summary: Supports development of sustainable peer support models for individuals who use or could benefit from Augmentative and Alternative Communication (AAC) across the lifespan.
+Summary: Supports the development of a national, sustainable peer support network for individuals who use or could benefit from Augmentative and Alternative Communication (AAC) across the lifespan.